LaunchCode-Education-Archived/gis-devops-OLD/studios/elasticsearch2/README.md

 We’re going to start by using Elasticsearch.js, a client-side library for ES maintained by Elasticsearch.
 To install it, first make sure you have [node and npm](https://www.npmjs.com/get-npm) installed.

-Check out the [documentation](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/browser-builds.html#_jquery_build).
-Download the zip package and unzip it in the project directory `src/main/resources/static` folder.
+[Download](https://download.elasticsearch.org/elasticsearch/elasticsearch-js/elasticsearch-js-14.1.0.tar.gz) the zip package and unzip it in the project directory `src/main/resources/static` folder.

-Underneath the jQuery include script, add this line to your `index.html` file to load up the es.js browser build package.
+Next, add this line to your `index.html` file to load up the es.js browser build package.
+Make sure that this line is added after the jQuery source.

 ```noghighlight
 <script src="elasticsearch-js/elasticsearch.jquery.min.js"></script>